mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

     :linenos:

     >>> settings.set_site('cerro_tololo')
+    >>> print(settings.site_name)

 After setting **pwv_kpno** to a new location, the package will exclusively use the new model until the current Python environment is terminated.

-It is important to note that this setting is not persistent.
-When **pwv_kpno** is first imported into a new environment the package will always default to using the standard model for Kitt Peak, and the above command will have to be rerun.
+.. note:: This setting is not persistent.
+When **pwv_kpno** is
+    first imported into a new environment the package will always default to using the standard model for Kitt Peak, and the above command will have to be rerun.

 Exporting Current Settings
 ==========================